arunkumarp1947/litebot-1/README.md

 - ☑ Better config - Set channel for join/leave messages
 - ☑ Better Report System (Set which channel or user the reports go to)
 - ☑ Better Swear blocking system (Different levels of swear blocking)
+- ☑ Add support for minimal permissions
 - ☐ Add verification system for channels (Check on !set to see if the channel works)
-- ☐ Add support for minimal permissions
+- ☐ Clean up Code
 - ☐ New prefix

+## Most Likely not going to do
 - ☐ Roles from reaction

-## Most Likely not going to do
 - ☐ Music System
 - ☐ Purge specific user's messages
-- ☐ Currency

 # Docs